ksu-is/lights-out/README.md

 'lights-out-game' is based on the electronic Lights Out game.
 In said game, players must flip a grid of lights from a randomized pattern to all being turned on.
 However, players may only flip one light at a time, and doing so also flips all of the lights around it.
-In this modified version of the game, there will be multiple difficulties with steadily harder challenges, as well as a randomized board for each, which will always be guaranteed to be solvable.
+In this modified version of the game, there will be multiple difficulties with infinite levels, as well as a randomized board for each, which will always be guaranteed to be solvable.
 The game will be entirely graphical, using the output line strictly for debugging, and may also have sound effects and music.

 --------